-Even though the injection may not result in bring about permanent pain relief, significant pain relief may be achieved for a prolonged period of time, potentially delaying surgery.
-Further to this, even though the relief obtained from an injection may be transient, it nevertheless is a worthwhile procedure, as a good response to a cortisone injection is a reliable predictor of which patients will likely respond to surgery.
+Even though the injection may not result in permanent relief of pain, prolonged relief may be achieved, so much so that surgery may be delayed.
+Further to this, even though the pain relief obtained from an injection may be transient, it nevertheless is a worthwhile procedure, as a good response to a cortisone injection is a reliable predictor of which patients will likely respond to surgery.

 Nerve blocks performed include:

 - Stellate ganglion blocks

 - Median nerve blocks (Carpal tunnel syndrome)

 - Lateral femoral cutaneous nerve block for meralgia paraesthetica